Skip to main content

 Why Your Event Budget Matters More Than You Think

-A budget isn't just a spending cap — it's a decision-making framework.
-When a vendor quotes you $3,000 for florals and your budget allocated $1,500, you don't panic.
+A budget is not just a spending cap -- it is a decision-making framework.
+When a vendor quotes you $3,000 for florals and your budget allocated $1,500, you do not panic.
 You negotiate, swap in seasonal blooms, or reallocate from a category with wiggle room.
-Without that framework, every cost feels like a surprise.

 Budget overruns are the most common source of event planning stress.
-Research shows that hidden costs alone add an average of $3,300 to a couple's wedding budget — roughly 9% of total spend.
+According to The Knot's 2025 Real Weddings Study, hidden costs add an average of $3,300 to a couple's wedding budget -- roughly 9% of total spend.
 Corporate events face similar overruns when planners forget to account for A/V rental, overtime staffing, or post-event teardown fees.

 The fix is straightforward: build a comprehensive budget before you sign a single contract.